igorshevach/nginx-vod-module/README.md

 	In general, it's best to have nginx vod as close as possible to where the mp4 files are stored, and have the caching proxies as close as possible to the end users.
 2. Enable nginx-vod-module caches:
-	* vod_moov_cache - saves the need to re-read the video metadata for each segment.
+	* vod_metadata_cache - saves the need to re-read the video metadata for each segment.
 This cache should be rather large, in the order of GBs.
 	* vod_response_cache - saves the responses of manifest requests.
 This cache may not be required when using a second layer of caching servers before nginx vod.
 		No need to allocate a large buffer for this cache, 128M is probably more than enough for most deployments.
-	* vod_path_mapping_cache - for mapped mode only, few MBs is usually enough.
+	* vod_mapping_cache - for mapped mode only, few MBs is usually enough.
 	* nginx's open_file_cache - caches open file handles.

 	The hit/miss ratios of these caches can be tracked by enabling performance counters (vod_performance_counters)